Changing Demographics Ripple through the Supply Chain

 Leading companies are paying attention to these trends in consumer movement and preferences, and using location intelligence to proactively adjust their supply chains.

-Analyzing Local and Global Demographics
+Analysing Local and Global Demographics

 In the Supply Chain Quarterly article, Hershey Company VP of supply chain operations Jason Reiman noted that his company is making changes throughout the supply chain in anticipation.
 As part of its analysis, Hershey first examined where it expects future customers to live, then planned production locations close to the areas of increasing demand.
 Next, it identified a suitable workforce in those new areas.